Sulavjung/College-Notes/Mass Storage Structure.md

 - Describe the physical structures of various secondary storage devices and the effect of a device's structure on its uses.
 - Explain the performance characteristics of mass-storage devices.
 - Discuss operation system services provided for mass storage, including RAID.

+## How would you explain the situation of the "Blue Screen of Death" of last week?